RoboJackets/igvc-software/documents/design/d_star_lite.md

 ## The Problem

-Currently, Jessii, our IGVC robot, uses A* in order to plan its path through the obstacle course.
-This is all done with ROS package move_base_flex, which serves to allow the robot to utilize an enhanced version of the planner, controller, and recovery plugin ROS interfaces.
+- The ROS package move_base_flex serves to allow the robot to utilize an enhanced version of the planner, controller, and recovery plugin ROS interfaces:

-However, there is a better path planner algorithm, D* lite, which builds upon the Lifelong Planning A* (LPA) algorithm and D* algorithms.
-Thus, to resolve this issue, I will be replacing the currently used A* algorithm with the better D* lite algorithm in order to improve Jessii's path planning on the obstacle course.
+- There is a better path planner algorithm, D* lite which builds upon the Lifelong Planning A* (LPA) algorithm and D* algorithms.

+- Thus, to resolve this issue, I will be replacing the currently used A* algorithm with the better D* lite algorithm in order to improve Jessii's path planning on the obstacle course.

 ## Proposed Solution

-- Read a research paper on D* lite by researchers Sven Koenig and Maxim Likhachev in order to understand the technical details behind Lifelong Planning A* and D* Lite for robot navigation in unknown terrain, which essentially includes goal-directed navigation and the mapping of unknown terrain, concepts that will be useful to understand when implementingthe D* lite algorithm.
+- Read a research paper on D* lite by researchers Sven Koenig and Maxim Likhachev in order to understand the technical details behind Lifelong Planning A* and D* Lite for robot navigation in unknown terrain.

+- Includes goal-directed navigation and the mapping of unknown terrain, concepts that will be useful to understand when implementingthe D* lite algorithm.

 - Read up on move_base_flex, a ROS package responsible for the planning, control, and recovery features for Jessii.